ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 ## GPT-5.6?

-The [published](https://hub.harborframework.com/datasets/terminal-bench/terminal-bench-2-1/latest?tab=leaderboard&leaderboard=main) GPT-5.5 benchmark is 83.8% (~74/89 tasks, across 5 runs).
+The [published](https://hub.harborframework.com/datasets/terminal-bench/terminal-bench-2-1/latest?tab=leaderboard&leaderboard=main) GPT-5.5 benchmark is **83.8%** (~74/89 tasks, 5 runs).

-`chum-codex` was hitting 89.9% or [~80/89 tasks](https://gist.github.com/jumploops/09087cfbad3efaa94da5f6bddaacfd06).
+`chum-codex` was hitting **89.9%** or [~80/89 tasks](https://gist.github.com/jumploops/09087cfbad3efaa94da5f6bddaacfd06).

-Excited to share the news of my harness beating Codex, I ran a couple of vanilla Codex benchmarks just to make sure.
+Excited to share the news of beating Codex, I ran a couple of vanilla Codex benchmarks just to make sure.

 For context: this was on June 25th, 2026 and rumors were spreading that GPT-5.6 was imminent.

-I ran three vanilla Codex benchmarks... and my heart sank: 88.8%
+I ran three vanilla Codex benchmarks... and my heart sank: **88.8%**

 My harness was _just one task ahead_ of vanilla Codex.

 Some tasks were clearly improved, others had regressed.

-I reached out to OpenAI, and they mentioned GPT-5.6 was being tested, but confirmed the request IDs from my calls all hit GPT-5.5.
+_I reached out to OpenAI, and they mentioned GPT-5.6 was being tested, but confirmed the request IDs from my calls all hit GPT-5.5._

 The next day, GPT-5.6 Sol was [announced](https://openai.com/index/previewing-gpt-5-6-sol/).

-Interestingly, Terminal Bench 2.1 was the _only coding-related benchmark they initially shared_, showing 88.8% on GPT-5.6 Sol and 91.9% on Sol Ultra.
+Interestingly, Terminal Bench 2.1 was the only coding-related benchmark they initially shared, showing **88.8%** on GPT-5.6 Sol and **91.9%** on Sol Ultra.

-Similar to my setup, Ultra uses subagents to do work, though in my testing it's quite a bit more token-heavy than most people want/need for most tasks.
+Sol Ultra, similar to my setup, uses subagents to do work, though in my testing it's quite a bit more token-heavy than most people want/need for the majority of their tasks.

 In either case, I was excited to see the new frontier!